tcpipuk/tomfos.tr/docs/matrix/livekit/nginx.md

+---
+title: LiveKit with Nginx Reverse Proxy
+description: Go manual!
+Deploy LiveKit using Docker Compose and configure Nginx as your reverse proxy for ultimate control over your Matrix video calls.
+---

 # Deploying LiveKit with Nginx (Manual Docker Setup)

 This guide is for setting up LiveKit with Docker Compose yourself, specifically for integrating with